 For the FY 2021-2022, the ESG program includes funding to support Bay Area Community Services to operate the SHARE shelter.
 In addition, the City will serve as the lead agency for the administration of the HCD ESG and HCD CESH funds for the local CoC service area (Monterey and San Benito Counties).
-These sources provide additional funding for the CNC operated by CHS and to CCCIL's rapid-rehousing and homeless prevention program.
+These include additional funding for the CNC operated by CHS, Interim Inc. MCHOME, and to CCCIL's rapid-rehousing and homeless prevention program.